 Images are especially complex data.
-On the one hand, their redistribution may or may not be authorized depending on the applicable copyright licenses \citep{voyatzis1999protecting}.
+On the one hand, their redistribution may or may not be authorized according to the applicable copyright licenses \cite{voyatzis1999protecting}.
 On the other hand, they may be subject to special regulations according to their contents.
-For instance, medical images are essential to training computer-aided diagnosis systems but their use requires either explicit consent by the patients or the removal of image traits or metadata that might lead to privacy disclosure \citep{philbrick2019ril}.
-Also, images containing human faces are employed in a wide range of applications ---including automated identification of people--- which raise profound legal and ethical issues.
-In particular, their use is restricted by regulations concerning the protection of personally identifiable information, such as the General Data Protection Regulation (GDPR) \citep{voigt2017eu} or the Ethics Guidelines for Trustworthy AI \citep{smuha2019eu} of the European Union.
+For instance, medical images are essential to train computer-aided diagnosis systems, but their use requires either explicit consent by the patients or the removal of image traits or metadata that might lead to privacy disclosure \cite{philbrick2019ril}.
+Also, images containing human faces are employed in a wide range of applications ---including automated identification of people--- that raise profound legal and ethical issues.
+In particular, their use is restricted by regulations concerning the protection of personally identifiable information, such as the General Data Protection Regulation (GDPR) \cite{voigt2017eu} or the Ethics Guidelines for Trustworthy AI \cite{smuha2019eu} of the European Union.

-More specifically, the GDPR defines personal data in its Article 4\footnote{\url{https://gdpr-info.eu/}} as ``any information relating to an identified or identifiable natural person (`data subject').''

-Based on this definition, we can confidently state that facial images are legally considered personal data because they have the capability to easily identify the individuals they depict.